Calculate Calories in Wine

 There are three options to obtain this information.
 The first is to conduct typical wine analysis.
 As a second option, based on the wine type and its alcohol content, using generally accepted data is also possible.
 The third option is to utilize existing data.

 QRFox.eu provides an internal calculator to compute this information using three elements: Alcohol, sugars, and organic acids.
+The result can then be displayed via a QR code on the label.

 There are many other online tools available for calculation.
 We recommend always verifying with proper analysis, at least for the first time.

-Here there are some links:
+Here are some links:

 https://alcoholchange.org.uk/alcohol-facts/interactive-tools/unit-calculator